Digital-Innovation-Lab-IBM/giveback-go-chaincode/README.md

 # blockchain-code
-The Base and most updated version of the chaincode for Blockchain-server
+The Base and most basic version of the chaincode for Blockchain-server